100 - 400 pounds

 The Swordfish is a famous saltwater fish found all over the world.
-It’s a large scaleless fish with an elongated body and a sword-like snout which is called a bill.
+It’s a large, scaleless fish with an elongated body and a sword-like snout called a bill.
 It’s grey-blue at the top, a yellow horizontal line in the middle, and has a silver belly.
 Unlike other billed-fish in which the shape is round, the swordfish’s snout is flat.

-Swordfishes are large, their average length is 9-feet long but they can grow as big as 15 feet.
-They’re also a pretty heavy fish with weights of 400 lb on average but goes up to 1,182 lb in maximum.
+Swordfish are large, their average length is 9-feet long, but they can grow as big as 15 feet.
+They’re also a pretty heavy fish weighing in at 400 lb on average, but the record weight is 1,182 pounds.

-The swordfish is a hardy fish that can be found in all oceans, whether it’s warm or cold you will find them (they can even tolerate temperatures of 41-50°F).
-Though they mostly prefer warm waters (64 to 72°F), they migrate to cold waters during the summer to eat and spawn.
-Their peak spawning is from April to September where they spawn their eggs in 246 feet with temperatures of 73° F. They live in the deep waters with depths of 1500 feet but some have been recorded swimming in 9442 feet.
-They swim throughout the year in the Gulf of Mexico, the Caribbean, and Florida.
-Great spots for fishing swords in the U.S. are in Florida Keys, Islamadora Florida, Southern California, and Virginia Beach.
+Swordfish is a hardy fish found in all oceans, whether warm or cold water, though they mostly prefer warm waters (64 to 72°F).
+They migrate to colder waters during the summer where they spawn.
+Their peak spawning is from April to September.
+They live in deep waters with depths of 1500 feet.

+Atlantic Swordfish migrate thousands of miles annually along the eastern seacoast of the United States and Canada.
+They are found throughout the year in the Gulf of Mexico, the Caribbean, and Florida.
+Great spots for fishing swordfish are in Florida Keys, Islamadora, Florida, Southern California, and Virginia Beach.

-You can either fish swords in the daytime or at nighttime.
-Swordfish are primarily nocturnal feeders so you will find more success at these hours, they feed at depths of 300 feet during night and they go deeper during the day.
+You can fish Swordfish in the daytime or nighttime.
+Swordfish are primarily nocturnal feeders and feed at depths of 300 feet during the night, and they go deeper during the day.

-Since swords are deep-dwelling fish, the usual method is deep-trolling.
-Run your boat against the current to make your lure have a swim and wait for a bite.
-Always check the current, your gear will also depend on how the strong current is.
-Remember to drop a 15 lb lead to help the bait stay at the bottom.
-Use the number of lights up to your preference, usually 2-3 are enough (both for daytime and nighttime).
+They are deep-dwelling fish, and the usual method of fishing is deep-trolling.
+Always check the current as your gear will also depend on how the strong current.
+Drop a 15 lb lead to help the bait stay at the bottom.
+Use several lights, usually 2-3 are enough (both for daytime and nighttime).

-Here are some recommended gear by successful anglers: 6-foot fast action rod with a 5-7 feet leader with 300-600 lb swivel, around the 45-50 feet of the line attach your lights.
-Also, use 9/0 to 11/0 hooks, they have pretty big mouths.
-Use some lights to capture the attention of the swordfish.
-Use a 32-ounce sinker if the current is pretty strong, but if not use a 24 one.
+Recommended gear is a 6-foot fast action rod with a 5-7 feet leader with 300-600 lb swivel, around the 45-50 feet of the line attach your lights.
+Use 9/0 to 11/0 hooks, as they have pretty big mouths.
+Use a 32-ounce sinker if the current is pretty strong, but if not, a 24-ounce one will work.
 The sweet spot for swordfishing is 80-120 lb line weight (You’ll never know if you might hit an 800 lb fish).

-Though rare, some fly fishing anglers successfully caught a swordfish with a fly rod (though what they caught were smaller ones) One angler used a 20-lb snippet with a 14-weight rod a large 9/10 reel with 10/0-11/0 hooks.
+Though rare, some fly fishing anglers successfully caught a swordfish with a fly rod (though what they caught were the smaller ones).
+You can use a 20-lb snippet with a 14-weight rod a large 9/10 reel with 10/0-11/0 hooks.
 If you’re one of those extreme fly fishermen, this gear setup might work for you.

-For lures, Use lures that are brightly colored and with a skirt to help the bait glide gracefully in the deep waters.
-Swordfish have big eyes that they use to catch their prey in the deep, a slight glistening of the lure will attract them and take your bait.
+Use lures that are brightly colored and with a skirt to help the bait glide gracefully in deep waters.
+Swordfish have big eyes that they use to catch their prey in the deep; a slight glistening of the lure will attract them and take your bait.
 Swordfish’s favorite bait is the squid, but you can also use chunks of barracudas and other fish.